-Ghelamco group maintains a high quality internal control regarding agreed milestones over all its project development phases: land purchase, planning, coordinating the construction phase and sale or lease.
-Its projects combine prime and strategic locations with efficient and aesthetically inspiring designs and correct timing.
+Ghelamco group maintains a high quality internal control regarding agreed milestones over all its project development phases amongst others: land purchase, planning, coordinating the construction phase and sale or lease.
+Its projects combine prime and strategic locations with efficient and aesthetically inspiring designs, in compliance with the highest ESG standards, and correct timing.
+Sustainable real estate has been for the Ghelamco group a number one priority for over a decade.

-Ghelamco group's successes are generated by the group's professional and enthusiastic staff that is driven by the vision and passion of its management.
+Ghelamco group's successes are generated by the group's professional and enthusiastic staff that is driven by the vision and passion as well as the sound ambition of its management.

 Ghelamco group is one of the largest commercial property developers and investors in Belgium and Poland and has realised a steep growth over the last decades.
 The group's market position has been recognized by numerous prestigious awards, collected over several years and granted both to the company and to many of its projects.
+Ghelamco became a renowned brand within the real estate market.